At least 24 people died in Buenos Aires last week because of adulterated cocaine that contained carfentanil, an opioid used to anesthetize elephants.

 Among them was the Paraguayan Joaquín ‘El Paisa’ Aquino who allegedly sold the deadly product.

 On February 4, the National Directorate of Migration ordered the permanent expulsion of El Paisa from Argentina after the judicial procedure comes to an end.
-El Paisa was a fugitive as a resident permit had been denied and an 8-year entry ban had already been ordered against him.
+El Paisa was a fugitive as a residence permit had been denied and an 8-year entry ban had already been ordered against him.

 And a lot of questions are in suspense in this sudden mass intoxication.